 GeneCards Summary for CTBP2 Gene

 CTBP2 (C-Terminal Binding Protein 2) is a Protein Coding gene.
-Diseases associated with CTBP2 include prostate cancer susceptibility and congenital stationary night blindness.
-Among its related pathways are Signaling by GPCR and Infectious disease.
-GO annotations related to this gene include chromatin binding and transcription corepressor activity.
+Diseases associated with CTBP2 include Retinitis Pigmentosa 14 and Congenital Stationary Night Blindness.
+Among its related pathways are Endometrial cancer and Notch signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription corepressor activity.
 An important paralog of this gene is CTBP1.

 UniProtKB/Swiss-Prot for CTBP2 Gene